ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-The cumulative distribution function (CDF) of a normal distribution gives the probability that a random variable $X $ takes on a value less than or equal to$x$.
+The cumulative distribution function (CDF) of a normal distribution gives the probability that a random variable $X$ takes on a value less than or equal to $x$.

 - CDF of Normal Distribution: $F_X(x) = \Phi\left(\frac{x - \mu}{\sigma}\right)$- CDF of Standard Normal Distribution: $\Phi(z) = \frac{1}{2} \left[1 + \text{erf}\left(\frac{z}{\sqrt{2}}\right)\right]$